jslinuxta/pdf-narrator/README.md

 2. **Select a Mode**

    - **Single PDF**: Choose a specific PDF file and extract its text.
-   - **Batch PDFs**: Select a folder with multiple PDFs.
-The app processes all PDFs in the folder (and subfolders).
+   - **Batch PDFs**: Select a folder with multiple PDFs (the app processes all PDFs, preserving folder structure).
-   - **Skip Extraction**: Use pre-extracted text files.
-The app retains the folder structure for audiobook generation.
+   - **Skip Extraction**: Use pre-extracted text files organized in folders.

 3. **Extract Text (for Single/Batch Modes)**

-   - If TOC is available, extract by chapters.
-Otherwise, extract the entire book.
-   - For batch processing, the app maintains the relative folder structure for all PDFs.
+   - The app will split the text into chapters if a Table of Contents (TOC) is available; otherwise, it extracts the entire document.

 4. **Configure Kokoro TTS Settings**

-   - Select the `.pth` model (e.g., `models/kokoro-v0_19.pth`).
+   - Select your Kokoro model (the updated package handles this automatically).
-   - Pick a `.pt` voicepack (e.g., `voices/af_sarah.pt`).
+   - Choose a `.pt` voicepack (e.g., `voices/af_sarah.pt`).
+The app automatically derives the language code from the first letter of the voice name.
-   - Adjust chunk size if you have limited VRAM.
+   - Adjust the chunk size for your system’s VRAM.
-   - Choose output audio format (`.wav` or `.mp3`).
+   - Choose your desired output format (`.wav` or `.mp3`).

 5. **Generate Audiobook**

    - Click **Start Process**.
-   - Track progress via logs, estimated time, and progress bars.
+   - Monitor progress via logs, progress bars, and estimated time.
-   - Pause/Resume or Cancel at any point.
+   - Pause/Resume or Cancel the process as needed.

 6. **Enjoy Your Audiobook**

-   - Open the output folder to find your generated `.wav` or `.mp3` files.
+   - Open the output folder to find your generated audio files.

 ---